lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

     PERSONALITY = ha-cluster-managed

-  means that this instance is managed by HA cluster, server runs in *shadow* mode as long as its not remotly promoted to *master*.
+  means that this instance is managed by HA cluster, server runs in *shadow* mode as long as its not remotely promoted to *master*.

 DATA_PATH
   where to store metadata files and lock file